 I’m also working on a couple of books.
 When I published “Know Small Parts,” I had several friends make me promise to publish my novel, “Lemonade Farm,” which has been mostly sitting in a drawer for about 20 years.
 I know I keep saying it, but I’m a rewrite or two away…

 In the meantime, I am gathering notes for my follow-up to “Know Small Parts,” another book on acting but focusing more on my experiences on sets and all I learned from the many luminaries I have had the pleasure of working with.
 As you know, I keep plugging away on my 5-year love letter to the city of New Orleans – my blog, LA to NOLA.

-For more on Laura, her feature-films and short-films that she has directed, you can visit her website at LauraCayouette.com.
-For seminar videos and Q&A’s on acting, networking and more, you can stop by KnowSmallParts.com.
-Also, visit her blog, LA to NOLA.
+For more on Laura, her feature-films and the short-films she has directed, you can visit her website at LauraCayouette.com.
+Also, be sure to follow her blog: LA to NOLA.

 Laura Cayouette’s Charlotte Reade Mystery book series is available on Amazon.
 For more information on all of the books in this series and her non-fiction work, please visit https://www.lauracayouette.com/author-test.html.

 If you enjoyed this article, please subscribe to the Red Beans & Eric Newsletter so you don’t miss a recipe, interview, or review.
 And by signing up, I’ll send you a free e-cookbook that includes some of the most popular recipes found here on the website.

 You can always stay in touch with me by leaving a comment in the section below, by clicking here or messaging me on any of the social media sites that I am on.
 If you take a photo of any of the recipes that I’ve shared here, please tag it using #RedBeansAndEric so I can find it!